RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/hardware/schematic/belt_node/README.md

 The Belt Node does **not** carry an identification sensor:
 - No camera
 - No biometric sensor
-- No hardware switch for identification purposes
+- No hardware power switch for identification purposes

+**Reasoning:**
-**Reason:** The belt node is the compute and network hub.
-Identification is the role of the Pendant Node (user-configured).
-Separating identification from the central hub:
+- The belt node is the compute and network hub
+- Identification is the role of the Pendant Node (user-configured)
-- Maintains a clear separation of concerns
-- Prevents the most critical node from having privacy-sensitive components
+- Separation of concerns: compute/network hub ≠ privacy-sensitive component
-- Allows users to choose identification capability independently of compute capability
+- Users can choose identification capability independently of compute capability

 ---